ClickSend/clicksend-csharp/docs/ContactApi.md

 <a name="listscontactsbylistidpost"></a>
 # **ListsContactsByListIdPost**
-> string ListsContactsByListIdPost (Contact contact, int? listId, int? page = null, int? limit = null)
+> string ListsContactsByListIdPost (Contact contact, int? listId)

 Create new contact